egonzalez19/automation/README.md

 ruby 2.5.1
 firefox webdriver https://github.com/mozilla/geckodriver/releases/tag/v0.29.1

-To run the tests you have to clone the project
+To run the tests
+clone the project

-stand at the root of the project
+go to the root of the project

 run
 bundle install